webbgeorge/castkeeper/website/docs/getting-started/updating.md

 # Updating

-Firstly, note that CastKeeper is in early development, and breaking changes are likely.
-Semantic versioning is used, along with release notes, to inform uses about breaking changes.
+CastKeeper is in early development, so breaking changes are likely.
+Semantic versioning and release notes are used to inform uses about breaking changes.

 ## Performing updates